scality/metalk8s/docs/developer/architecture/centralized-cli.rst

 administrators, it will be used as a standard to follow for all other MetalK8s
 CLIs:

-- CLI follows kubectl style: kubectl <action> <object>
+- CLI follows kubectl style: kubectl <action> <resource>
 - CLI provides an exhaustive help, per action, with relevant examples
-- CLI is not interactive (except maybe for very first install script)
+- CLI is not interactive (except for static user provisioning)
 - CLI should not require password input
+- CLI provides a dryrun mode for intrusive operations
+- CLI provides a verbose (or debug) mode
 - CLI implementation relies on secure APIs
 - CLI support <action> completion for easy discovery
 - CLI output is standardized and human readable by default